tonethar/IGME-330-Master/notes/canvas-5.md

 # V - Canvas: Drawing images & Blending Modes

 ## I. Overview
+Today we will review:
+  - Loading images and drawing them onto the canvas
+  - The `.globalCompositeOperation` property

 ## II.
 Presentation
 1. **Drawing images onto the canvas**: